algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## substring

-- Opcode: 0x51
+- Opcode: 0x51 {uint8 start position}{uint8 end position}
 - Pops: *... stack*, []byte
 - Pushes: []byte
-- pop a byte string X. For immediate values in 0..255 N and M: extract a range of bytes from it starting at N up to but not including M, push the substring result
+- pop a byte string X. For immediate values in 0..255 N and M: extract a range of bytes from it starting at N up to and including M, push the substring result

 ## substring3

 - Opcode: 0x52
 - Pops: *... stack*, {[]byte A}, {uint64 B}, {uint64 C}
 - Pushes: []byte
-- pop a byte string A and two integers B and C. Extract a range of bytes from A starting at B up to but not including C, push the substring result
+- pop a byte string A and two integers B and C. Extract a range of bytes from A starting at B up to and including C, push the substring result